Grip as Needed, Glide on Demand: Ultrasonic Lubrication for Robotic Locomotion

-To investigate the potential of ultrasonic lubrication as a means of active friction control for locomotion, we examined two representative biological strategies that exemplify complementary modes of movement.
+To investigate the potential of ultrasonic lubrication as an active friction control method for locomotion, we examined two representative biological gaits with complementary modes of locomotion.
 The first is inchworm locomotion, which operates through sequential anchoring and advancement of body segments.
 The second is peristaltic slider locomotion, exemplified by the wasp ovipositor, which relies on the reciprocating sliding of multiple valves.
-These two cases were selected because they are both widespread in nature and have inspired numerous robotic designs, making them well-suited as biological benchmarks for proof-of-concept demonstrations.
+These two use cases were selected because they have inspired numerous robotic designs, making them well-suited as benchmarks for proof-of-concept demonstrations.

 The inchworm achieves locomotion through discrete phases of anchoring and advancing.
 It alternately grips the substrate with its front and rear prolegs, contracts its body to bring the rear forward, then extends again to project the front forward.
-At each stage of the cycle, one part of the body remains fixed while the other is repositioned, ensuring directional progress.
-This stop-and-go strategy produces net displacement without requiring continuous wave propagation and has inspired a range of robotic implementations, often termed “inchworm robots” or “two-anchor crawlers,” where alternating anchoring is realized with frictional pads, clamps, or suction elements.
+At each stage of the cycle, one part of the body remains fixed while the other is moving, ensuring sequential progress.
+This stop-and-go strategy produces net displacement without requiring continuous wave propagation and has inspired a range of robotic implementations, often termed “inchworm robots” or “two-anchor crawlers,” where sequential anchoring is achieved with frictional pads, clamps, or suction elements.

 Parasitic wasps achieve locomotion of their ovipositor through a peristaltic slider mechanism, where three slender valves—one dorsal and two ventral—are held together by a tongue-and-groove connection that constrains them radially while permitting longitudinal sliding.
 During penetration, locomotion is generated by sequential reciprocation: while one valve advances forward into the substrate, the other two remain stationary and provide anchoring through friction, counteracting the penetrating force.
 The advancing valve then becomes stationary while another valve moves forward, and this cycle repeats across all three valves.
 After each has advanced in turn, the valves reset in unison, producing a net forward displacement of the ovipositor.
 By iterating this cycle, the ovipositor is able to steadily penetrate deep into host tissue or other substrates with minimal overall insertion force.